 Maritime Museum

-At the western edge of Southbank is the Maritime Museum.
-Walking tours occur on a Sunday in the middle of each month, and more information can be found on their website here.
+The Maritime Museum is at the western edge of Southbank.
+Walking tours take place on the second Sunday of each month, with more information available on their website.

 Once inside, you can explore the grounds first, where the HMAS Diamantina is kept in a dry dock.

-You are free to explore this warship but be aware that the steps are steep in parts.
-Exhibitions with information boards, as well as rooms, were kept as they were when it was decommissioned.
+You are free to explore this warship, but be aware that the steps are steep in parts.
+Exhibitions with information boards and rooms were preserved as they were when the facility was decommissioned.

-In the exhibition rooms, you have more to see about sailing life since the white settlement.
-Stories of women on the water, including pirates, heroines and Captains, are inspiring as well as all the other stories of exploration.
+In the exhibition rooms, you can see more about sailing life since the white settlement.
+Stories of women on the water, including pirates, heroines, and Captains, are inspiring, as are all the other stories of exploration.

 The Maritime Museum is for those who love Naval history, ships, and exploration.
-It’s a great place for families.
+It’s an excellent place for families.

 Hours